libjohn/delme_booktest/README_bookdown-howto.md

 # README
-There are multiple methods to creating a bookdown.
+There are multiple methods for creating a bookdown.
 This template enables a streamlined approach where the bookdown template has been overlayed into an RStudio Project which is also a Git repository.

 ## Bookdown
 [Bookdown](https://bookdown.org/home/about/) is an open source R package that makes it easy to write books.
 It works really well within the  RStudio project environment and is the preferred method within the Duke Stats department for producing and submitting honors theses.